 - Cheap eats: Gus’s World Famous Fried Chicken, The Four Way, The Green Beetle

 - Things to do: Visit the National Civil Rights Museum, bike the Mississippi River Park,, visit Graceland

-Mud Island River Park, the Dixon Gallery and Gardens, Pink Palace Museum and the Art Museum of the University of Memphis are just some of the places that offer free admission.
+Mud Island River Park, the Dixon Gallery and Gardens, the Pink Palace Museum, and the Art Museum of the University of Memphis are just some of the places that offer free admission.
 Even Elvis Presley’s home at Graceland is pretty cheap to visit!